anee-helsinki/fear/README.md

-This repository contains the data used for and generated during our research for the article "Fear in Akkadian Texts."
+This repository contains the data used for and generated during our research for the article Svärd et al., "Fear in Akkadian Texts."

 <b>network-data:</b> Gephi datasets and raw data used to create the graphs